 The new kids acknowledge Carlito as one might a barely whispered fable; to them he is old news.
 When his nephew picks him up for a family reunion, he immediately asks him for a favour, the chance to flaunt his uncle’s reputation in front of some cowboy associates too much of a thrill to pass upon.
 Carlito is understandably cagey, and when the excursion inevitably goes sideways our protagonist is already exactly where he doesn’t want to be.
 When he claims to be reloaded following a quickfire shoot-out that thrusts him into a tense stand-off in a dingy hideaway, an ammo-shy Carlito is bluffing.
 It’s a telling moment that epitomises his precarious predicament, exposing an irrefutable dilemma.
 In this environment, he has to depend on his old self to forge his new self.
 Once you’re in, it’s almost impossible to get out.

 This is the first of several jaw-dropping set-pieces that show a director at the very top of his game; a scene that in a microcosm lays out our protagonist’s ill-fated destiny.
-His young aggressors may be full of beans, but Carlito’s instincts are immediately triggered, and ultimately they don’t stand a chance.
-Once De Palma has glitzed his way through a semiotic analysis of the scene’s brewing sense of danger — a briefly glimpsed handgun, a suspicious backroom toilet, the amplification of a jukebox and a selection of tracks that both dull our senses and alert us to a growing sense of unease — everything is duplicitous moves and claustrophobic close-ups, and very few faces tell a story like Pacino’s.
+His young aggressors may be full of beans, but Carlito’s instincts are immediately triggered.
+Ultimately, they don’t stand a chance.
+Once De Palma has glitzed his way through a semiotic analysis of the scene’s brewing sense of danger — a briefly glimpsed handgun, a suspicious backroom toilet, the amplification of a jukebox and a selection of tracks that both dull our senses and alert us to a growing sense of unease — everything is duplicitous moves and claustrophobic close-ups, and few faces tell a story like Pacino’s.
 In that scene, Carlito reveals his ability to analyse and deal with a precarious situation.
 He doesn’t go in all guns blazing.
 This is a man who’s learnt a thing or two.
 His days of running with cowboys are long behind him.

 The only face that still looks at Carlito the same way is that of Gayle (Penelope Ann Miller), a former love whose heart he broke when at last the streets caught up with him.
-Gayle is a once-idealistic soul whose dreams of becoming a Broadway dancer have succumbed to the same social ills prevalent in her beau ‘Charlie’s’ world, reducing her to pole dancing duties as a means for surviving the unforgiving city, and the two are once again drawn to one another, Gayle championing Carlito’s plans to go straight as an unscheduled pregnancy adds to their pressures.
+Gayle is a once-idealistic soul whose dreams of becoming a Broadway dancer have succumbed to the same social ills prevalent in her beau ‘Charlie’s’ world, reducing her to pole dancing duties as a means for surviving the unforgiving city.
+Through such parallels the two are once again drawn to one another, Gayle championing Carlito’s plans to go straight as an unscheduled pregnancy only adds to their pressures.
 Their relationship is fiery and tumultuous in the face of such pressures, but also open, earnest and intimate.
 There’s a gorgeous moment of romantic respite that sees Carlito watching Gayle from a rainy rooftop overlooking a warmly-lit dance studio.
 Scored to Léo Delibes’ Flower Duet, the scene has an almost operatic quality, an elegance that warms an otherwise dismal environment.
 In that moment, Carlito becomes the little orphan boy who happened to stumble upon the kind of warmth he never imagined possible.
 This is what Gayle sees that no one else does.

 Dumb move, man.
 Dumb move.
 But it’s like them old reflexes comin’ back.
 I know what’s supposed to happen now.
 Benny’s gotta go down.
 And if I don’t do it, they’re gonna say: “Carlito, he’s flaky, man.
 Slacked-out.
 A used-to-be bad guy.
 Joint got to Carlito.”
 The street is watchin’.
 She is watchin’ all the time.Carlito Brigante